 The minimum sample size must be at least 200 households.
-Where the total number of households is less than 250, the sample size must be at least 80 percent of the households.
-For sampling requirements, refer to the latest version of Guideline: Sampling and surveys for CDM project activities and programmes of activities.13
+Where the total number of households is estimated to be less than 250, the minimum sample size may be reduced to 80 percent of the estimated number of households.
+For sampling requirements, refer to the latest version of Guideline: Sampling and surveys for CDM project activities and programmes of activities.15